 - Also, Franklin greatly loved science.
-Once, he even rode on his horse and followed three quarters of a storm to prove that it is possible for a storm to go against the direction of the wind.
+Once, he even rode on his horse and followed three-quarters of a storm to prove that a storm can go against the direction of the wind.

 42. How Old Is Benjamin Franklin – Benjamin Franklin Age

 - Benjamin Franklin was 84 years old when he died and would be 313 years old today.

 43. When Did Benjamin Franklin Died – Benjamin Franklin Date Of Death